 Muscular Dystrophy of Canada offers support and resources to help people with neuromuscular disorders lead independent lives.
 They provide resources for topics such as symptom management and nutrition as well as financial assistance with mobility and other assistive devices.
 For more information visit the Muscular Dystrophy of Canada website.

 Medical and assistive devices are eligible for an HST credit or exemption, although some items (e.g., lift chairs and eyeglasses) require a written prescription from a medical practitioner.
 You can also claim medical expenses on your province tax return.

 Most provinces offer programs to help seniors and people with disabilities by providing services and financial support to purchase mobility aids and other medical devices to assist with various daily living tasks.
 Some of the programs available are:

-Canadian Silver Cross locations also offer financing on select equipment, making it easier to pay over time.
+Silver Cross locations also offer financing on select equipment, making it easier to pay over time.
 We are able to offer instant approvals in-store with a fast and easy application process.
+For example, pay for your stairlift in equal payments over 12 months.
 We would be happy to show you our program details.